eranxbe/Test-Automation-Final-Project/ReadMe.txt

-This file gives some verbal explanations to the project
+This file gives some verbal explanations to the project.
+This project was developed as a final task for Fullstack Test Automation Course, containing multiple tools and frameworks, such as Selenium WebDriver, Appium, Rest Assured, ElectronDriver, WinAppDriver, Jenkins, Database connection, all written in Java.

+**Please note that this is a demo project to demonstrate my knowledge and abilities, this is not for production (in which case the infra and tests should be separate projects).

-Using TestNG, Maven, Allure Reports system
+Using TestNG, Maven, Allure Reports system, Monte Screen Recorder

 Under ./Configuration/DataConfig an XML configuration files, Platform name is configured at TestNG.xml file

 Project Structure:
-    Infrastructure (under src > main > java):

-        extensions - contains actions and verifications
+    Infrastructure (under src > main > java): extensions - contains actions and verifications
         page objects - initializes page objects
         utilities - contains Base, Common Ops and Managing Pages